 In August 2016, the System issued Combination Tax and Revenue Certificates of Obligation, Series 2016 in the principal amount of \$63 million.
-The funds are being used to expand the operative suites and supporting services at Ben Taub Hospital necessary to maintain the facility's Level 1 Trauma status.
+The funds were used to expand the operative suites and supporting services at Ben Taub Hospital necessary to maintain the facility's Level 1 Trauma status.
 The bonds mature in February 2036.
-The System's financial statements reflect \$47 million in outstanding principal and \$4 million in unamortized premium related to this debt at September 30, 2023.
-Principal and interest totaling \$5 million was paid in the year ended September 30, 2023.
+The System's financial statements reflect \$45 million and \$47 million in outstanding principal and \$3 million and \$4 million in unamortized premium related to this debt at September 30, 2024 and 2023, respectively.
+Principal and interest totaling \$5 million was paid in both the years ended September 30, 2024 and 2023.